elephantscale/es-training-new/ai-for-execs/slides/AI-Primer-2.md

 Notes:

-Anaconda:
+---

+## AI Ecosystem

+* **R:**
+Programming language and environment for statistical computing with powerful graphical and modeling features.  **The OG**

+* **Python:**
+Interpreted programming language supporting multiple programming paradigms.
+Popular for data science due to code readability, ease of data manipulation and many libraries aimed at data science needs.

+* **Anaconda:**
 Python and R distribution for machine learning and data science.
 Simplifies package management and deployment supporting Windows, Linux and MacOS.

-Python:
-Interpreted programming language supporting multiple programming paradigms.
-Popular for data science due to code readability, ease of data manipulation and many libraries aimed at data science needs.

-R:
-Programming language and environment for statistical computing with powerful graphical and modeling features.

-Scala:
-Functional programing language with language interoperability with Java.
-Scala code runs on a Java Virtual Machine.
-Many data science frameworks that are built on are written in Scala.

-cuDDN:
-Deep Neural Network library for high-performance GPU acceleration.

-NCCL:
-The NVIDIA Collective Communications Library (NCCL) implements multi-GPU and multi-node collective communication primitives that are performance optimized for NVIDIA GPUs.

-NumPy:
+---

+## AI Ecosystem (Python)

+* **NumPy:**
 Scientific computing library for Python and is the foundation for important data science libraries including Pandas, Matplotlib and Scikit-learn.

-Pandas:
+* **Pandas:**
 Data structure and analysis library for Python.
 Allows you to do data cleaning and preparation for data science in addition to analysis.

-Matplotlib:
+* **Matplotlib:**
 Plotting library for creating plots, histograms, power spectra, bar charts, errorcharts, scatterplots, etc. Used heavily in Jupyter notebooks to visualize data.

-Scikit-learn:
+---

+## AI Ecosystem

+* **Scikit-learn:**
 ML python library featuring many popular ML algorithms

-WEKA:
+* **WEKA:**
 Java ML visualization tools and algorithms.

-TensorFlow:
+* **cuDDN:**
+Deep Neural Network library for high-performance GPU acceleration.
+From NVIDIA.

+* **NCCL:**
+The NVIDIA Collective Communications Library (NCCL) implements multi-GPU and multi-node collective communication primitives that are performance optimized for NVIDIA GPUs.

+---

+## AI Ecosystem

+* **TensorFlow:**
 Most popular dataflow programing framework used heavily for ML/DL.
 Has good visualization, monitoring and debugging features which make it good for production.

-Pytorch:
+*  **Pytorch:**
 The second most popular ML/DL framework which does not have as many production features as TensorFlow but is more intuitive and uses dynamic computation graphs which makes it extremely popular for research.

-Keras:
+* **Keras:**
 Is a widely used DL python library/high level API which front ends ML frameworks like TensorFlow to make it building and deploying Neural Networks easier.
 Keras also allows you to import Python DL Models into DL4J.

-DL4J:
+* **DL4J:**
 DL framework for Java which has tight integration with Java based distributed computing frameworks such as Hadoop and Spark.
 Uses Keras as a Python API.

-Jupyter:
+---

+## AI Ecosystem

+* **Jupyter:**
 Browser-based notebook interface with support for code, text, mathematical expressions, inline plots and other media.
 Jupyter has a larger community and is a better stand alone tool when compared to Apache Zeppelin.
 Jupyter is a more natural fit for use with Python Based ML/DL frameworks.

-Apache Zeppelin:
+* **Apache Zeppelin:**
 Browser-based notebook interface with support for code, text, mathematical expressions, inline plots and other media.
 Zeppelin has tight integration with Hadoop eco system technologies and Spark plus has better out of box multi-user features when compared to Jupyter.

 ---

-# Deep Learning Software Ecosystem
+## Deep Learning Software Ecosystem

 [../../deep-learning/generic/DL-ecosystem.md](../../deep-learning/generic/DL-ecosystem.md)